DO YOU NEED INTERPRETATION SERVICES?

 - Develop, implement and enforce CHA’s Language Access Policy (see policy).

-If a person believes that a HUD federally assisted recipient (i.e. CHA) is not taking reasonable steps to ensure meaningful access to LEP persons, that individual may file a complaint with:
+If a person believes that a federally assisted, HUD program recipient (i.e. CHA), is not taking reasonable steps to ensure meaningful service and/or program access to LEP persons, that individual may file a complaint with:

 Language Assistance FAQ